Darryl (DJ) Jackson Bio:

 What is your favorite genre of music?

 My favorite genre is what I may be listening to at any time and any mood.
-My favorite genre is something new, different, and deep and is not too repetitive.
+My favorite genre is something new, different, and deep musically and spiritually.
 I have been listening to music for over 50 years and every genre you can imagine throughout those years.
 This includes earlier styles of Motown, Rock and Roll, Classical, to Classic Rock, Progressive Rock, Jazz, Smooth Jazz, Acid Jazz, Experimental, Electronic, Chill, Downbeat, Ambient, and much more.
 I also like orchestrated music for film/TV and have been working towards fitting segments of my music into the film industry.

 What is your music recording experience?